Rules

 The rule setup screen is organized into expandable/collapsible sections, as outlined below.
 This setup screen opens automatically when you create a rule.
 To open this setup screen later, on the project page > Rebates tab, click the blue rule name.

 Rules are active by default, as indicated by the selected Active checkbox at the bottom of the screen.
 You can only calculate rebates for active rules.
-In addition to this setting, two other conditions must be met for a rule to be active:

 The Name & Scope section defines the rule’s name, timeframe, and specific data items to which it applies.